viaside/VIATECH-Feedback/README.md

 # VIATECH-Feedback
 🦑
  Feedback application for Viatech web-site.

 ## Features
 - ✔️ Login.
-- 📩 Sending messages to the user's mail.
+- 📩 Sending messages to the user's Email.